Toronto film fest builds buzz, but business is off

 "I don't think the film is an easy film and it is shocking," Knightley told Reuters.
 "If you are doing that, then you are going to expect people to either like it or not."

-Filmmakers and actors here hoped their films might convince studios that adult dramas still had a market because in recent years, box offices have favoured comedies and escapist fare.
+Filmmakers and actors here hoped their films might convince studios that adult dramas still had a market because in recent years, box offices have favored comedies and escapist fare.

 Both Payne and Clooney said audiences do exist for adult dramas, and they want "The Descendants" to help prove that.